0803237/MokshasBookStore/MokshasBookStore/README.txt

 0216: Updated categpry.js file

 0217: YEEEEEAAAAHHHHHHHH.... successfully run my program and I am able to add, edit and delete category

+15 November 2022

+1017: Build the project again in college dektop installed microsoft entityframefork SqlServer
+Updated database

+1019: Now its time to run the application to confirm

+1020: Ohh, I am not able to open it in browser

+1021: I remember, professor told us to comment out sslPort in launchSetting.json file

+1022: Running application again

+1023: Successfully am able to run my application :)